 Just because one life insurance provider might not cover your pre-existing condition, it doesn’t necessarily mean you’re uninsurable.
 We offer products from a range of insurance providers, so shop around until you find a policy that’s suitable.

-Life insurance customers are bound by a duty of disclosure.
+Like with most types of insurance, you are bound by a duty of reasonable care not to make a misrepresentation when taking out a life insurance policy.
 While having a pre-existing condition may increase your premiums, not disclosing your medical condition can be even more costly.
-You may have your claim denied if you do not tell your insurer the truth about your medical history when you apply, meaning you would have paid premiums for a policy that doesn’t cover you properly.
+You may have your claim denied if you do not tell your provider the truth about your medical history when you apply, meaning you would have paid premiums for a policy that may not cover you.

 The more information you provide, the more your insurance provider can tailor your cover to suit your requirements and potentially save you money on premiums.
-A pre-assessment can also help your provider gain a better understanding of your current condition and give an early indication of whether they are likely to be able to offer you cover or not, before you complete a full application.
+A pre-assessment can also help your provider gain a better understanding of your current condition and give an early indication of whether they can offer you cover before you complete a full application.

-It involves a form that asks questions regarding your pre-existing conditions, along with your general details (age, height and weight), and other information regarding your current lifestyle.
+It involves a form that asks questions about your pre-existing conditions, along with your general details (e.g. age, height and weight) and other information regarding your current lifestyle and occupation.
 This form can usually be filled out over the phone by your insurance consultant.
 The more information you give, the more comprehensive the pre-assessment can be.

 Pre-assessments are not compulsory, but your insurance consultant may request you to complete one if you have a pre-existing condition.